-• Personal notes exploring details that were not clear to me from the lectures, or from the texts associated with the lecture material.
+- Personal notes exploring details that were not clear to me from the lectures, or from the texts associated with the lecture material. - Assigned problems.
+Like anything else take these as is.
+I have attempted to either correct errors or mark them as such.

 This set of notes is significantly different from my notes for many other classes.
 With the class taught on slides (and some of those slides mirroring the text closely), I did not take live notes in class.
 These notes fill in details that I felt deserved clarification, contain problem sets solutions, as well as a number of loosely related musings on Geometric Algebra equivalents to some of the generalized concepts of electromagnetic theory encountered in this class (i.e. magnetic sources).
 My thanks go to Professor Eleftheriades for teaching this course.

-Peeter Joot peeterjoot@protonmail.com
+Peeter Joot peeterjoot@pm.me